philsturgeon/phil.tech/_posts/2009-07-08-Create-an-Admin-panel-with-CodeIgniter.markdown

 ### 3.)
 Modules

 To keep all the content under one single folder we can adopt the HMVC approach.
-This stands for Hierarchal MVC which essentially is just modular CodeIgniter.
+This stands for Hierarchical MVC which essentially is just modular CodeIgniter.
 Two systems have been developed for this: [HMVC](http://codeigniter.com/wiki/Modular_Extensions_-_HMVC/) and [Matchbox](http://code.google.com/p/matchbox/ "Matchbox - lets you organize your codeigniter resources in modules").
 I personally prefer use the latter but have never tried HMVC so i'll leave that one up to you.

 A strange thing that many CodeIgniter users seem to do is create a blog module, comment module and admin module.
 This strikes me as a very strange separation of content that goes against the point of using modules in the first place!
 I have a single admin.php controller in the main controllers folder to act as the default admin page which will handle login, logout and the main dashboard.
 Then I add another admin.php controller in each module and use [URI Routing](http://codeigniter.com/user_guide/general/routing.html "CodeIgniter User Guide: URI Routing") to get my URL structure as http://example.com/admin/.